KenyanNemo/todo-turtorial/README.md

-# This is a To-do list web app created with React
+# This is a To-do list web app created with React folloing a tutorial step by step

 # Getting Started with Create React App